-From pollution to leaks, theft to fire, property hazards can vary in type and effect, thus carrying with them a unique level of risk to provide insurance for.
-And while insurance for dry cleaner programs is needed in order to operate with limited risk, knowing how to reduce property hazards to protect against in the first place should be the focus.
+From pollution to leaks, theft to fire, dry cleaner property hazards can vary in type and effect, thus carrying with them a unique level of risk to provide insurance for.
+And while insurance for dry cleaners is needed in order to operate with limited risk, knowing how to reduce property hazards to protect against in the first place should be the focus.

 Cleaning Up Chemicals

-According to statistics from the International Fabricare Institute (IFI), more than 35,000 retail dry cleaner programs operate in the United States.
+According to statistics from the International Fabricare Institute (IFI), more than 35,000 retail dry cleaners operate in the United States.
 However, this number doesn’t represent the larger number of former operations.
-Estimates show that more than 70 percent of past and present day dry cleaner programs have either accidentally or intentionally released chemicals into the surrounding soil or groundwater.
+Estimates show that more than 70 percent of past and present-day dry cleaner programs have either accidentally or intentionally released chemicals into the surrounding soil or groundwater.

-The contamination from a dry cleaner program over the decades is still active in cities today.
-Even with efforts from the Environmental Protection Agency (EPA) and other federal and state environmental agencies to restrict modern day dry cleaning equipment and cut down on chemical solvents, the effects are still in place.
+The contamination from a dry cleaner over the decades is still active in cities today.
+Even with efforts from the Environmental Protection Agency (EPA) and other federal and state environmental agencies to restrict modern-day dry cleaning equipment and cut down on chemical solvents, the effects are still in place.

-Any property on or near a dry cleaning program may be at risk of air or groundwater contamination.
+Any property on or near a dry cleaner may be at risk of air or groundwater contamination.
 Solvents can eventually evaporate and turn into breathable vapors or seep into building structures, sidewalks, and streets.

 Cleanup costs for a leak can range from tens of thousands of dollars to millions, depending on the scope of the chemical release and the effects it has.
 These effects could include contaminating a water line or a bigger source of water, ultimately leading to illnesses in the community nearby.